Ironikus/email-encoder-bundle/readme.txt

 * Title icon on Admin Options Page was made by [Jack Cai](http://www.doublejdesign.co.uk/)

 == Changelog ==

+= 2.1.5: May 10, 2023 =
+* Feature: New advanced settings to protect admin and ajax requests
+* Feature: New advanced setting to enable the Email Encoder form within the frontend
+* Tweak: Better validation for script tags
+* Tweak: Changed old links from ironikus.com to wpemailencoder.com
+* Tweak: Optimzied the Encoder Form logic to save performance
+* Tweak: Various performance optimizations
+* Tweak: Deprecated the "Activate the encoder form" setting
+* Fix: In some occasions, backenbd sites did not work correctly with buffered content

 = 2.1.4: April 06, 2023 =
 * Provided compatibility for HTML attributes that start with an @ character ()